William Contreras Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.01 team ERA ranked 20th across all MLB pitching staffs.
+- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).

-- Cubs pitchers combined to give up 207 total home runs at a clip of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to allow 207 total home runs at a clip of 1.3 per game (third-most in baseball).

-- Steele starts for the first time this season for the Cubs.
+- Taillon makes his first start of the season for the Cubs.

-- The 27-year-old southpaw started and threw 5 1/3 innings when he last appeared Saturday, Aug.
-27 against the Milwaukee Brewers.
+- The 31-year-old right-hander started and threw 4 1/3 innings when he last appeared Wednesday, Oct.
+19 against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.